SEPP 72(t) in Early Retirement

 Above, we are looking at how much they pay in taxes each year relative to the tax brackets.
 They fill up the 12/15% bracket with income but note the jump at age 62.
 This is when their brokerage account runs out of money, and they start pulling from their IRA.
 Note that this jumps them up into the 25% tax bracket, and once RMDs start (at age 72), they rapidly go into the 28% bracket and above.

 In this scenario, they cannot do Roth conversions or a Roth Ladder because they can’t afford to!
 Again, to pre-pay taxes, you must have an after-tax source of income.
 Out-of-the-box ideas for this might include a reverse mortgage, the cash value of a life insurance policy, or any other source of after-tax income.
-These are called buffer assets, and I’ve discussed them at length previously.
+These are called buffer assets; I’ve discussed them at length previously.

 Anyway, let’s look at the cashflows to see the problem in-depth.